 Limitations in ERISA Litigation

 Most courts impose strict limits on “discovery” in ERISA cases, restricting depositions and other forms of fact-gathering that typically occur in civil lawsuits.
 Instead, courts typically review only the evidence submitted during the claim and appeal process.
-As a result, verdicts are typically based exclusively on the administrative record and legal submissions from both parties, with no live witness testimony.
+As a result, verdicts are typically based exclusively on the claim record and legal submissions from both parties, with no live witness testimony, although the court may choose on its own to hear witness testimony.

 The Standard of Review in ERISA Cases

 One of the complexities of ERISA litigation is that even if a court finds an insurer’s decision incorrect, the claimant may still lose the case.
-This happens when the court applies the “abuse of discretion” or “arbitrary and capricious” standard, which requires the claimant to prove the insurer’s decision was not just incorrect, but unreasonable.
+This happens when the court applies the “abuse of discretion” or “arbitrary and capricious” standard of judicial review, which requires the claimant to prove the insurer’s decision was not just incorrect, but unreasonable.
 Whether this standard applies depends on the language in the insurance policy.
 If the policy grants the insurer or plan administrator “discretion” in decision-making, courts typically defer to the insurer’s judgment.
-This makes it especially important for claimants to be represented by attorneys experienced in ERISA litigation, who can develop the strongest possible arguments to counter these legal hurdles.
+This makes it especially important for claimants to be represented by attorneys experienced in ERISA litigation early in the appeal process so that they can develop the strongest possible arguments to counter or preempt potential legal hurdles.

 Potential Outcomes of ERISA Litigation